 Living with chronic obstructive pulmonary disease can be difficult, especially during later stages of the illness.
-We know it can be equally challenging for caregivers.
-You don't have to face the challenges alone.
+We know it can be equally challenging for caregivers, but you don't have to face the challenges alone.

-Palliative care gives you an extra layer of support for managing the symptoms of COPD.
-It improves quality of life for patients and their families by addressing social, spiritual and practical issues.
+Hospice and palliative care provide an extra layer of support for managing the symptoms of COPD.
+They improve quality of life for patients and their families by addressing social, spiritual and practical issues.